 The truth is, I wasn’t a gifted enough or attentive enough parent to help my kids bring their best thoughts and energies together in order to make something great and unique — something that spoke to the world of both of them, in all of their gifts and talents, their wild eccentricities and compassionate generosities.
 I was not a “bad” parent, but I could have been a much better, less pro-occupied, less selfish, more selfless one.
 Because I was not, our house was often roiled, and the children sometimes led with reckless anger and destructive behavior that advanced them in goodness and maturity not one iota.

 You see where I’m going with this, right?
 I don’t have to paint you a picture?
 We’re fighting too much amongst ourselves and our bishops are not attending; they’re not bringing our best thoughts and energies together in order to bring forth a church that speaks to the world of Christ through all of our gifts and talents.
+We need to be working together and cooperating, not only to spread the message but also to boost the church through fundraisers and such.
+It would be easy to use GoFundMe to create a crowdfunder but at the moment we seem unable to work together.
 Instead…we’re doing the reckless anger and destructive behavior thing.
 We’re not advancing as a church, as a people, or as a family.

 “I want to talk to my brother…”

 I believe we do want to talk to each other, but bad habits ingrained upon us through the culture wars have made us forget how to do that.
 We are better than what we show of ourselves as we deal with the sins of the Church and all that is lacking, sinful, neglectful, unprepared or lazy in our spiritual fathers.